Blueprint Staking API

 - ~6% total APY — Base staking + Jito MEV rewards.
 Independently verifiable on Validators.app, StakeWiz, Solana Beach, and Solscan.

-- 99%+ vote success rate — Top validators by vote performance.
+- High vote success rate — Top validators by vote performance.
 More epoch credits = more rewards per SOL staked.
+Call /api/v1/validator/performance for live.

 - Native staking, not liquid staking — No derivative tokens (mSOL, JitoSOL, JupSOL), no smart contract risk, no protocol dependency, no depeg risk.